 We are therefore completely justified in assuming that when our servers were seized in Rotterdam in 2016, the investigators only found a basic Linux installation with a customised configuration on the hard disks and were unable to seize any other data.

 We've already discussed why diskless (RAM disk) servers are more secure.
 Here's Perfect Privacy explaining why their RAM disk servers are secure and the Dutch couldn't have gotten any user data from them:

 Our infrastructure is built on this philosophy: All our services are running within strongly encrypted RAM disks so that it is technically impossible for data to be stored on hard drives.
 This also means that no data can be recovered if the power is disconnected.

 Nobody can force us to log your data.
 If that were the case we would rather discontinue Perfect Privacy than to record your data and compromise your privacy.

 Getting past the whole logging thing, you should know that Perfect Privacy does not restrict user accounts in any way.
 This means you can have an unlimited number of simultaneous connections and torrent without restrictions.

-The VPN features advanced privacy features like multi-hop VPN configurations, and port forwarding.
-They also have NeuroRouting, an AI-enhanced traffic routing system that constantly redirects your traffic along the most secure path, and TrackStop, a feature that block ads, trackers, malware, and phishing domains.
-It is similar to NordVPN's CyberSec, and a very useful addition to the Perfect Privacy service.
+The VPN features advanced privacy features like multi-hop VPN configurations and port forwarding.
+They also have NeuroRouting, an AI-enhanced traffic routing system that constantly redirects your traffic along the most secure path, and TrackStop, a feature that blocks ads, trackers, malware, and phishing domains.
+It is similar to NordVPN's Threat Protection, and a very useful addition to the Perfect Privacy service.

 Unlike VyprVPN, Perfect Privacy has always been an unrestricted, no logs service.
 Their apps may look a bit retro (see below) but their tech works great.